rfmejia/billing-management-play/public/assets/docs/api-docs.md

 - [x] Changed amountPaid from double to JsObject, as the basis of reports
 - [ ] Eliminate in-memory document filtering by moving relevant fields into database model
 - [x] Remove title from document model
+- [ ] Use typesafe role, serial number in document model

 ### Logging